ericoporto/ags-manual-wiki/Camera.md

     bool Camera.AutoTracking;

-Gets/sets whether this camera will follow the player character automatically.
-Otherwise camera retains its position until you change it in script or turn tracking back on.
+Gets/sets whether this camera will automatically follow the player character's position in the room.
+When disabled, the camera retains its position until you change it using script commands or turn auto-tracking back on.

 *See Also:* [Camera.SetAt](Camera#camerasetat), [Camera.X](Camera#camerax), [Camera.Y](Camera#cameray)